 - Install a fire detector and test the batteries at least once a month.
 You will also want to replace the batteries every six months.

 - Keep the fire extinguisher in an easy to reach area.
 Inspect your fire extinguisher every month.
-Replace if the hose is cracked, the locking pin in missing/unsealed, or the handle is broken.
+Replace if the hose is cracked, the locking pin is missing/unsealed, or the handle is broken.

 - Keep walkways clear and remove debris.

-How are you protecting your business and its assets?
-Baker insurance protects bakers from third-party claims.
+How are you protecting your home bakery business and its assets?
+Bakers insurance is designed to protect you from third-party claims.

 For example, if your customer experiences an allergic reaction from the food you prepare and sell, you may be on the hook for paying their medical bills.
 Don’t let this financial strain cause a rift in your bakery business.